-Most dietitians and cooks would agree that for the highest quality cooking oil, virgin coconut is the healthiest choice.
-However, refined coconut oils can also be used in the kitchen.
+Most dietitians and cooks would agree that virgin coconut is the healthiest choice.
+However, refined coconut oils can also be used.

-There is some controversy as to whether or not cooking with coconut oil is healthy.
-Some health experts say that it’s a much healthier alternative to peanut oils and canola oils.
-But others say that the high saturated fat content of coconut oil makes cooking with it unhealthy.
+There’s some controversy as to whether or not cooking with coconut oil is healthy.
+Some health experts say that it’s a much healthier alternative to peanut and canola oils.
+But others say that its high saturated fat content makes it unhealthy.

 Why is coconut oil so good for your skin?

 - Saturated fats.
-The presence of these help coconut oil seal moisture inside the skin.
-These saturated fats are mostly medium chain fatty acids like triglycerides, and give the skin a smooth and glowing appearance.
+Medium-chain fatty acids help coconut oil seal moisture inside the skin and give it a smooth and glowing appearance.

-- Proteins.
-The proteins in coconut oil may aid in tissue repair and cell health.
-Using coconut on the skin gives scars, cuts and other blemishes the boost they need to heal faster and helps the skin repair itself more efficiently.
+- Protein.
+Using coconut on the skin gives scars, cuts and other blemishes the boost they need to heal faster.
+Proteins help the skin repair itself more efficiently.

-Coconut oil makes an amazing body moisturizer because its high fatty acid content helps to prevent water loss in your skin.
-The result is soft, glowing skin.
+Coconut oil makes an amazing body moisturizer because its high fatty acid content helps prevent water loss in your skin.
+The result?
+Soft, glowing skin.
 Try using coconut oil as a body moisturizer just after a shower.

 Using oil to remove your makeup is much more effective than using harsh soaps or cleansers.
 Just put a dollop of coconut oil on a cotton pad and wipe over your face.
 Make sure you wash your face thoroughly with water afterward.

 Coconut oil can be a bit too rich to leave on certain skin types for a lengthy period of time.
-If you’re looking for an oil you can leave on your face, try rosehip oil.
-Rosehip is great for fighting congested skin and blemishes.
+If you’re looking for an oil you can leave on your face, try rosehip oil — it’s great for clearing congested skin and blemishes.

 Coconut oil is a lifesaver if you have chapped lips.
-The vitamin E and fatty acids in coconut oil will have dry, flaky lips back to their plump, soft selves in no time.
+The vitamin E and fatty acids in coconut oil will have dry, flaky lips back to their plush selves in no time.

 When your cuticles grow too far down your nail, they can split and peel – ouch!
 Try rubbing coconut oil on your cuticles to soften them before pushing them back.

-Rub coconut oil on your legs before you shave.
-Unlike soap, coconut oil doesn’t wash away as soon as your leg gets a little wet – it stays put until you wash it off.
-Also, the antibacterial properties in coconut oil make it ideal for shaving, as it protects any nicks and cuts from infection.
+Coat your legs in coconut oil before shaving.
+Unlike soap, coconut oil doesn’t wash away as soon as your leg gets wet – it stays put until you wash it off.
+Also, its antibacterial properties make it an ideal shaving lotion, as it protects any nicks and cuts from infection.

-There are two main production methods used to create coconut oil, which result in either refined or virgin oil.
+Two main production methods are used to create coconut oil, which result in either refined or virgin oil.

 Refined coconut oil

-Refined coconut oil is generally considered to be lesser-quality than virgin coconut oil, though it is the most common type and is invariably the most economical choice.
-It has gone through a refining process, usually at very high temperatures and sometimes with the assistance of different chemicals to help extract the highest quantity of oil from the coconut.
+Refined coconut oil is generally considered to be lesser-quality than virgin coconut oil — though it’s the most common and economical choice.
+It goes through a refining process, usually at very high temperatures and sometimes with the assistance of different chemicals to help extract the highest quantity of oil from the coconut.

 Refined coconut oil is made from the dried white “meat” of the coconut, called copra.
-To extract the oil, the copra is pressed, heated and blended.
+To extract the oil, copra is pressed, heated and blended.
 Then the oil is extracted and processed.
-Some brands actually take the coconut smell and flavor out of the oil to make it more of general-purpose vegetable oil.
+Some brands actually take the coconut smell and flavor out of the oil to make it more like a general-purpose vegetable oil.

 For this reason, refined coconut oil is sometimes called and labeled “RBD oil,” which is an acronym for refined, bleached and deodorized.

-If you prefer to buy products that have been through as little processing as possible, then you will probably prefer virgin coconut oil.
+If you prefer to buy products that have been through as little processing as possible, then you’ll probably prefer virgin coconut oil.

 Virgin coconut oil